 You must first appeal to us directly in writing at firstname.lastname@example.org or by letter, to the Revenues Department.
 You must provide detailed reasons for your appeal to allow the matter to be reconsidered.

-There is a further right to appeal to the Valuation Tribunal against the Council's decision, and more information can be found at their website here.
+There is a further right to appeal to the Valuation Tribunal against the Council's decision.
+To read more information, visit the Valuation Tribunal website.

 If you wish for someone to be able to discuss your Council Tax account with us on your behalf, please print, complete and return this permission to share document.